 Why do some beers disappear so soon after they are launched?

-With so many mountains, why are there no famous Japanese mineral waters?
+With so many mountains, why are there no world-famous Japanese mineral waters?

 Why is happoshu cheaper?